AI-Agent

 How Do Customers in Term Insurance Respond to AI Agents?

-Customers respond positively when AI agents are transparent, fast, and offer an easy path to a human.
-Satisfaction rises when agents provide clear explanations and reduce effort.
+Customers in term insurance respond positively to AI agents when interactions are fast, transparent, and easy to escalate to a human.
+Satisfaction increases when agents give clear explanations, simplify complex steps, and reduce effort, building trust and improving the overall policy experience.

 What customers value